Papua New Guinean cuisine: Culinary influences

 The arrival of Europeans to Papua New Guinea, beginning in the 16th century, was the first foreign introduction to the local cuisine.
 European settlers imported livestock and crops to the region in the 19th century, which served significant commercial value.
 The cuisine and traditions of Papua New Guinea have assimilation with Indonesian Papua and other Pacific nations.
 The dish kokoda—composed of fish cooked in a sauce of lime and coconut—is also present in Fijian cuisine.

 Fast food

-Few fast food chains operate in Papua New Guinea.
-However, fast food chains operating in Papua New Guinea include Hog's Breath Cafe (an Australian steakhouse chain), Big Rooster (a locally owned chicken shop chain) and Eagle Boys (an Australian pizzeria chain).
+Few fast food chains operate in Papua New Guinea, excepting Hog's Breath Cafe (an Australian steakhouse chain), Big Rooster (a locally owned chicken shop chain) and Eagle Boys (an Australian pizzeria chain).
 There are no large American fast food chains in Papua New Guinea.